oracle/apex/sample-apps/sample-graph-visualizations/README.md

-Copyright (c) 2023, Oracle and/or its affiliates.
-All rights reserved.

 # Sample Graph Visualizations

 This application demonstrates the use of the Graph Visualization plug-in.
 This plug-in supports visualization of property graph queries in the database as an interactive network graph.
-More information about the region plug-in and its usage can be found [here](plugins/region/graph-visualization).
+More information about the region plug-in and its usage can be found [here](/plugins/region/graph-visualization).

 Installation Steps
 ------------------------------------